VDA5050/VDA5050/VDA5050_EN.md

 In contrast to the maps, the structure of the zones is predefined.
 This structure shall be maintained when providing the download as well as sending the zones via the separate topic `zoneSet`.
 It is not part of the state message of the vehicles.

-A zoneSet shall only be changed and distributed by master control to keep consistency in the system.
+Zone sets shall only be changed and distributed by master control to keep consistency in the system.

 A `zoneSet` is an array of `zone` objects with a globally unique identifier, `zoneSetId`.
 It must be associated with a single map referenced through the `mapId`.
 The `mapVersion` shall not be referenced, as the same zone set might be intended to be used for several versions of one map.
 In general, several zone sets can be defined in addition to a single map and it is upon master control to ensure that the right zone set is enabled for each map on the vehicle.
-As with maps, the `zoneSetStatus` indicates which zone sets is currently used by the device.
-Only a single zone set can be activated at a time for each `mapId` on the vehicle.
+As with maps, the `zoneSetStatus` indicates which zone set is currently used by the vehicle.
+Only a single zone set can be active at once for each `mapId` on the vehicle.
 Zones shall not extend beyond the spatial boundaries of a map.
 The content of a zone set with a unique zoneSetId shall not change.
 If changes are required within a zone set, it shall be identified by a new zoneSetId.